 41.2 Micro-Machinations

-Micro-Machinations was created by Riemer van Rozen to contextualize Machinations and give the objects meaning.
-This way it can be integrated in actual games and help designers not only simulate mechanics or economies, but actually influence them.
+Micro-Machinations is a programming language created by Riemer van Rozen that formalizes Machinations meaning.
+This way it can be integrated in actual games and help designers not only simulate mechanics or economies, but actually influence them and make predictions about the quality of game software.

 Since the creation of Micro-Machinations in 2013 a couple of games have integrated it, however the process is cumbersome and the library is written in C++.

 The biggest additions to Micro-Machinations are references and definitions.
 Definitions enable the designer to create sub-diagrams.
 A definition is attached to a pool and translates the number in the pool to instances of the defined diagram.
-For example if a designer creates a diagram representing a farm building that produces one food with each cycle, he could then create a definition of this farm diagram.
+For example, if a designer creates a diagram representing a farm building that produces one food with each cycle, he could then create a definition of this farm diagram.
 Now whenever the pool of the farm definition gets activated a new farm is created and the production of food increases by one.

-References are also involved in these definition.
+References are also involved in these definitions.
 A reference is a pool that refers to a different pool, in a different diagram.
 When creating a definition, interface nodes will appear on it based on the references within the defined diagram.
 These can then be connected to the corresponding pools.
 Using our earlier example, the food pool could be turned into a reference and connected to a new pool next to the definition of the farms.
 Now the farms no longer create food just for themselves, but they all send the food to a cumulative stockpile.

 4.1.3 Incorporating New Features